-- Raise the front wheel off the ground by placing a support block under the engine. - 3.
+- 2. Raise the front wheel off the ground by placing a support block under the engine. - 3.
 Remove the fixing bolts (1) and remove the right and left caliper assemblies (2) from the fork legs. - To avoid damage to the brake hose during removal, support the caliper assembly so that it doesn't hang from the hose.
 Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc or pad surfaces.
 Any contamination can cause poor brake performance or rapid pad wear after reassembly.

-4. Remove the axle bolt (3), and then loosen the right and left axle pinch bolts (4).
+4. Loosen the right and left axle pinch bolts (3) and remove the front axle bolt (4).